Comodoro Rivadavia rail disaster (1960)

 The Comodoro Rivadavia rail disaster occurred on July 12, 1960, in the city of Comodoro Rivadavia in the Patagonian province of Chubut, Argentina.
 It happened in a region between stations Muelle YPF and Gamela in the General Mosconi neighborhood, popularly known as "Kilómetro 3".

-The main cause of the accident was a brake failure that caused the railcar ran at a high speed from Colonia Sarmiento until it crashed another unit that had departed from Comodoro Rivadavia.
+The main cause of the accident was a brake failure that caused the railcar to run at a high speed from Colonia Sarmiento until it crashed into another unit that had departed from Comodoro Rivadavia.

 Overview

-The progressive deterioration of rolling stock due to lack of maintenance caused the Comodoro Rivadavia Railway (which had belonged to Argentine State Railway and was operated by Ferrocarriles Argentinos by then) had obsolete vehicles by 1960.
-With the Plan Larkin (a general restructuring of Argentine transport made by engineer Thomas Larkin at a request of the government of Argentina led by Arturo Frondizi) that recommended the closure of improductive and non-profitable railway lines. the renovation of rolling stock was completely dismissed.
-As a result, the CRR was forced to continue using obsolete (and risky) material.
+The progressive deterioration of rolling stock due to lack of maintenance caused the Comodoro Rivadavia Railway (which had belonged to Argentine State Railway and was operated by Ferrocarriles Argentinos by then) to have obsolete vehicles by 1960.
+With the Plan Larkin (a general restructuring of Argentine transport made by engineer Thomas Larkin at a request of the government of Argentina led by Arturo Frondizi) that recommended the closure of unproductive and non-profitable railway lines, the renovation of rolling stock was completely dismissed.
+As a result, the CRR was forced to continue using obsolete (and risky) equipment.